SteveBattista/RAMSAFE/build_guide.md

 9. Use a tool like [RUFUS](https://rufus.ie/en/) if you are in windows or Startup Disk Creator for Linux (this may require an install of new software in Ubuntu) to load RAMSAFE .iso to a USB
 10. You now have a useable Live USB item<br>
 Notes:<BR>
--  I would reecomend a minium of  2 cores, 4GB and 50 GB of space to build this image.
+-  I would recommend a minium of  2 cores, 4GB and 50 GB of space to build this image.
 -  The ISO I made the last time I did this was